The halogens header image

 Trends and patterns in the physical properties of the halogens

 The table below lists the melting and boiling points of the halogens.
 The trend or pattern is fairly obvious; as we go down the group the halogen molecules get larger and their relative mass molecular increases.
-Larger molecules will results in stronger intermolecular Van der Waals bonding and this along with the increase in relative mass results in higher melting and boiling points.
+Larger molecules with more electrons will results in stronger intermolecular Van der Waals bonding and this along with the increase in relative mass results in higher melting and boiling points.

 Halogen Colour Melting point/0C Boiling point/0C state at room temperature outer electron configuration atomic radius/nm electronegativity